-After study in humans, VNS was approved by the FDA in 1997, as adjunct therapy in adults and adolescents with refractory partial-onset seizures.
-It is also frequently used in younger children and in patients with generalized epilepsy syndromes.
-The two pivotal randomized, controlled studies of VNS therapy in patients over 12 years of age with refractory partial-onset epilepsy showed an average reduction of 24% to 28% in total seizure frequency compared to 6% to 15% of active-control patients with implanted devices set to very low stimulation parameters.^{9,10}
+After study in humans, vagal nerve stimulation (VNS) was approved by the FDA in 1997, for adjunctive therapy in adults and adolescents with refractory partial-onset seizures, but is also frequently used in younger children and in patients with generalized epilepsy syndromes.
+Two pivotal randomized, controlled studies of VNS therapy in patients over 12 years of age with refractory partial-onset epilepsy showed an average reduction of 24-28% in total seizure frequency compared to 6-15% of active-control patients with implanted devices set to very low stimulation parameters.^{16,17}

-VNS therapy is currently regarded as a reasonable treatment option for patients with medically refractory epilepsy, particularly those who are not candidates for resective surgery or who have failed surgical resection and aggressive medical therapy.
-VNS therapy is rarely considered in patients who are good candidates for resective surgery, as the latter offers a much greater chance of achieving complete seizure remission.
+VNS therapy is currently regarded as a reasonable treatment option for patients with medically-refractory epilepsy, particularly in patients who are not candidates for resective surgery or in patients who have failed surgical resection and aggressive medical therapy.
+VNS therapy is not considered in patients who are good candidates for resective surgery, as the latter offers a much greater chance of achieving complete seizure remission.

 Common side effects can include hoarseness, throat tingling or pain, and coughing.
 Most patients adapt to the side effects over time at typical stimulation parameters.
-Rare adverse effects include aspiration, infection, and cardiac conduction effects-the latter are almost never seen because most efferent fibers to the heart descend along the right vagus nerve.
+Rare adverse effects include aspiration, infection, and cardiac conduction effects-though the latter are almost never seen since most efferent fibers to the heart descend along the right vagus nerve.

-One particular concern with VNS implantation is the safety of MRI.
+One concern with VNS implantation is the safety of magnetic resonance imaging (MRI).
 Current safety guidelines allow for brain and extremity MRI scans using send-receive coils only with magnets no stronger than 3 Tesla.
-Body MRI is not recommended, because send-receive coils are not used, and it is absolutely contraindicated in the region of the device (neck and chest).
+Body MRI is not recommended as send-receive coils are not used, and is absolutely contraindicated in the region of the device (neck and chest).
 If the device is ineffective, it can be inactivated and left in place, or it may be explanted surgically.
 Surgical explantation consists of removing the pulse generator and lead wire, while leaving the electrodes encircling the vagus nerve behind.
-Even if the device has been explanted, there is inadequate safety data to allow any MRI scanning in these patients.
+If the device has been explanted with less than 2 cm of the lead wire remaining, patients may undergo MRI of the brain, body, and extremities.
+There is inadequate safety data to allow any MRI scanning in patients with greater than 2 cm of remaining lead wire.